Logo preload

 A little background

 One such solution recently tested with Fulcrum is made by Trimble, and is using a software-defined receiver in an application that you can download to your Android device that is hooked up to an external antenna via the USB port on your phone.
-Once you have this antenna connected and Android configured to use the Catalyst software as a mock locations provider, then Fulcrum (and any other location-consuming apps) will use this external GNSS antenna as its data source.
+After connecting the antenna and configuring the Catalyst software as a mock location provider, Fulcrum will use the external GNSS antenna.
+Other location-based apps on your device will also use this antenna as the data source.

 If you’re curious about what a software-defined receiver is, follow this link to a quick, high-level overview of an open source software GNSS-SDR.
 It’s definitely over my head, but it’s helpful to think of it as: “the radio hardware has been replaced with software.”